Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Discussion

 \section{Discussion}

-We have presented new dynamical symmetries of cosmological and black hole mechanics.
-We have considered three different symmetry-reduced sectors of GR: i) the FLRW cosmology filled with a massless scalar field, ii) the Bianchi I model of cosmology which accounts for the effects of anisotropies and finally iii) the Schwarzschild black hole mechanics.
-Each models is obtained by a suitable symmetry reduction such that the gravitational field is homogeneous and described only by a finite number of degrees of freedom, leading in the end to a (gauge-invariant) mechanical system.
-In order to systematically investigate the associated dynamical symmetries, we have employed the geometrization approach which allows one to recast the (gauge fixed) dynamics of these gravitational systems as a geodesic on an auxiliary background, i.e. a "second geometrization" of (homogeneous) gravity \cite{Greensite:1995ep}.
-We have considered two such geometrizations, based on the well-known superspace metric on the one hand, and on its extended version known as the Eisenhart-Duval lift on the other end.
-The key point of such geometrization approach is that, together with the dynamics, the symmetries of the system are also lifted to the conformal isometries of these field-space backgrounds.
-This allows a systematic procedure to extend the previous investigations presented in \cite{BenAchour:2019ufa, BenAchour:2020njq, BenAchour:2020xif, Achour:2021lqq, BenAchour:2020ewm, Geiller:2020xze, Geiller:2021jmg, Achour:2021dtj} and more recently in \cite{Geiller:2022baq}.
+We have presented new dynamical symmetries of cosmological and black hole mini-superspaces.
+We have considered two models: i) the FRW cosmology filled with a massless scalar field, and ii) the Schwarzschild black hole mechanics.
+In order to systematically investigate the symmetries of these reduced gravitational models, we have employed the geometrization approach, which allows one to recast the (gauge fixed) dynamics of these gravitational systems as a geodesic on an auxiliary background, i.e. a "second geometrization" of (homogeneous) gravity.
+We have considered two such geometrization schemes, based on the well-known field space metric on the one hand, and on its extended version known as the Eisenhart-Duval (ED) lift on the other hand.